Naxaes/DH2323/README.md

 Great IDE's are [Visual Studio](https://visualstudio.microsoft.com/downloads/) for Windows or [CLion](https://www.jetbrains.com/clion/download/) for Mac.
 They both use [CMake](https://cmake.org/) as build system.

-Once you got either and have downloaded this template, right-click on the `CMakeLists` file and select *"Reload Cmake"* or *"Create Cmake cache"* or something.
+Once you got either and have downloaded this template, right-click on the `CMakeLists` file and select *"Reload Cmake"* or *"Generate cache for ..."* or something.
 Just spam click the things that mention CMake until it works.

+When the cache is generated, you should be able to see and select the labs/tests in "Select Startup Item" in Visual Studio and "Build configurations" in CLion.
+The following should work right out of the box:

+* Lab1
+* Lab2
+* Lab3
+* other
+* test1

 ## Tips and tricks